BooneyBeCoding/final_project/README.md

 As well, after adding back in the "Score" and "Number of Comments" tabs, the original model was running at a 50% accuracy, when adding a neural net to the model, the accuracy grew to 90%+.

+### Conclusion of Model
+In conclusion we found that our model was insufficiant and could not reach our hypothesis.

 ## Slide Presentation

 https://docs.google.com/presentation/d/1OHD0zEzcUYN0IbASrJJ2OZe9RWMEJugxxqiC2-yn4fM/edit?usp=sharing